defied/EVpilot/README.md

 ## EVpilot

-A utility that will parse through the E:V API and present information to the user in a readable format.
+A utility that will parse through the Unreal Engine API json-formatted data and present information to the user in a readable format.

 ### "It is important to read the EULA of the product you are monitoring for any violations committed from the use of this software."